Penguinum/keyboard-war/README.md

 If you want to use Moonscript with Love2d without too much problems (i.e. wrong error line numbers and need for compile step), you can have a look at this repo.
 You need 2 things:
 * Use Moonscript loader to be able to require \*.moon files (see main.lua)
-* Provide custom love.errhand function, to rewrite error messages (see main.lua and util/errhand.lua)
+* Provide custom love.errhand function to rewrite error messages (see main.lua and util/errhand.lua)

 ## TODO
 * [x] Playable prototype